Neurology workforce

 Immigration

 The AAN values our diverse membership and the compassionate care our members provide to patients worldwide.
 Immigration policy is an integral part of addressing the issues facing the neurology workforce in the United States.
-With international medical graduates (IMGs) making up 31.5% of the active neurology workforce, these members are essential to providing quality neurologic care to patients nationwide.
+International medical graduates (IMGs) make up 31.5% of the active neurology workforce, and these members are essential to providing quality neurologic care to patients nationwide.